bartongroup/RNAit/README.md

 ensembl distributions.
 Each database has a 'short name' which is the blast database name and is the value passed through the 'database' form parameter.

+When adding a database, it also needs to be added to the 'database' input field of htdocs/index.html, and it's short name to the params_check.database which is used for server-side paramater validation.

 Details on the databases are as follows:

 Species | Short name | Source file | Source